Definition of Fringe Benefits

 - Due to education support, the knowledge base of the employee increases.
 The employer can give the employees the task related to newer skills acquired by them.
 This, lets the employer earn from no additional cost of hiring new people.

 - Some employees need a larger cash salary than the combination of salary + benefits.
 Such employees do not stay for long with the organization.

 - For managing the equal flow of benefits within the organization, administrative costs increase to that extent.

 - Few benefits are compulsion by law & thus any non-compliance leads to paying of fines and penalties to the government.
 Thus, for the sake of compliance with labor-laws, the cost of a professional expert is also to be borne by the employer.

 - Fringe benefits are standardized in nature.
 Customization is difficult given the big mob of the organization and thus, you cannot keep each employee satisfied.

 - For a few organizations, the cost of providing fringe benefits is also high.
 The employer needs to cover up the cost through an increase in revenue or selling price of his products.

 When talking about benefits who does not like the same?
 As said earlier, there is no free lunch.
-Some or other way, your employers recovers 5 to 10 times the cost of extra benefits given to you, using use own skill set for the job.
+In some or other way, your employer recovers 5 to 10 times the cost of extra benefits given to you, using use own skill set for the job.
 Employee retention is a big task in the modern-moving world.
-Every organization intends to continue with the same people who has great potential to serve the company.
-Companies want to retain good employees at all the possible costs.
+Every organization intends to continue with the same people who have great potential to serve the company.
+Companies want to retain good employees at all possible costs.
 Even for employees, it shows courtesy of the employer towards them.